SteelCompendium/data-md-dse/Bestiary/Human Brawler.md

   - Weapon
   distance: Reach 1
   target: One creature or object
+  effect: 'The target takes a bane on attempts to escape the grab, and the brawler
+    gains an edge on attacks against the grabbed target. '
 - name: Throw
   type: Maneuver
-  roll: 1 VP
   keywords:
   - Melee
   distance: Reach 1
   target: One creature grabbed by the brawler
-  effect: The brawler pushes the creature they have grabbed 5 squares.
+  effect: 'The brawler pushes the creature they have grabbed 5 squares.
 This breaks
-    the grab.
+    the grab. '

 ~~~